 Looking for a delicious treat this weekend?
 Crank up that oven, put on some music, and gather around for baking these moreish Gluten-free Mocha Shortbread Cookies, chocolate dipped for extra fun!
 Chocolate always makes everything better, doesn't it?

 These mocha shortbread cookies were so good, that they made an appearance thrice this week in our home!
-I made them with all-purpose flour, whole-wheat flour and then decided to go the gluten-free route with my trusted buckwheat , mixed with some amaranth flour.
-A batch was also made with brown sugar, but we finally settled with a combination of honey and jaggery powder.
+I made them with all-purpose flour, and whole-wheat flour and then decided to go the gluten-free route with my trusted buckwheat, mixed with some amaranth flour.
+A batch was also made with brown sugar, but we finally settled on a combination of honey and jaggery powder.
 I love to amp up the health and wholesome quotient in my bakes.
-We all like the virtues of whole grain nutrition, don’t we?
-I did all of this experimenting so you don’t have to.
-You’re welcome 🙂
+We all like the virtues of whole-grain nutrition, don't we?
+I did all of this experimenting so you don't have to.
+You're welcome 🙂

 - Do feel free to use all-purpose flour or whole-wheat flour if you want.

-- You can use any shape or size cookie cutter.
+- You can use any shape or size of cookie cutter.
 The number of cookies will vary accordingly.
-I used a 2.5″ one to give me 18 cookies.
+I used a 2.5" one to give me 18 cookies.

 I’d love to hear from you!
 Please leave a comment below and share a picture of your creation on INSTAGRAM using the hashtag #tashasartisanfoods.

 - 120 gms Amaranth flour

 - 120 gms Buckwheat flour